NUKES IN KY?

 THE BAD NEWS: With Biden-era federal subsidies for new nuclear power plants, Trump's talk of deregulating the approval process, the overnight wealth of some politically-connected developers (despite zero experience) and the power demands of hyper-scale data centers, interest in nuclear power is resurging.

-THE GOOD NEWS: The Ky.
-PSC case approved LCAN's application to serve as a formal "intervenor" in the case to define the rules for evaluating proposals to build nukes in Kentucky.
-The PSC ruled, "LCAN’s practical experience with its member non-profits regarding technical expertise and policy advocacy, including siting and pricing concerns will likely allow LCAN to present issues or develop facts that will assist the Commission in fully considering the matter without unduly complicating or disrupting the proceedings."
+"LCAN’s practical experience with its member non-profits regarding technical expertise and policy advocacy, including siting and pricing concerns will likely allow LCAN to present issues or develop facts that will assist the Commission in fully considering the matter without unduly complicating or disrupting the proceedings."
+Indeed, we are.

 PSC proceedings are very similar to court.
-Intervening requires attorneys and expert witnesses with the necessary, unique expertise.
+Intervening requires attorneys and expert witnesses with unique expertise.
 If you'd like to make a restricted donation in support of these efforts, please call LCAN at 502-451-2665.

-Why would LCAN be against nuclear power?
+Why is LCAN against nuclear power?

 Nukes Are Way Too Slow